Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids

 \section{Introduction}

 The assumption of incompressibility is pervasive in computer animation of fluids.
-Since compressive effects are imperceptible in many (but of course not all) visually relevant liquid and gas scenarios, neglecting fast-moving compression waves is often justified in practice and yields significant efficiency gains.
+Since compressive effects are imperceptible in many (but of course not all) visually relevant liquid and gas scenarios, neglecting fast-moving compression waves is often justifiable in practice and yields significant efficiency gains.
 Mathematically, incompressibility implies that the fluid velocity field $\mathbf{u}$ should be divergence-free: $\nabla \cdot \mathbf{u} = 0$.
-Popular staggered grid-based schemes rely on this assumption and use finite difference, finite volume, or discrete exterior calculus ideas to transform the continuous incompressible flow equations into discrete, computable algorithms \cite{Bridson2015}.
-This fertile mathematical soil has sprouted diverse numerical tools for visual simulation of drifting cigarette smoke, coiling honey, crashing ocean waves, and more \cite{Larionov2017,Fedkiw2001,Enright2002}, which are widely integrated into industrial software like \emph{Houdini}, \emph{Cinema4D}, and \emph{Blender}.
-Yet despite the widespread use of grid-based incompressible flow animation techniques, the velocity vector fields they provide are not, in the strictest sense, incompressible!
+Popular staggered grid-based schemes rely on this assumption, using finite difference or finite volume ideas, combined with Lagrangian or semi-Lagrangian advection methods, to transform the continuous incompressible flow equations into discrete, computable algorithms \cite{Bridson2015}.
+This fertile mathematical soil has sprouted diverse numerical tools for visual simulation of drifting cigarette smoke, coiling honey, crashing ocean waves, and more \cite{Larionov2017,Fedkiw2001,Enright2002}, which are widely integrated into industrial software like \emph{Houdini}, \emph{Maya}, and \emph{Blender}.
+Yet despite the widespread use of grid-based incompressible flow animation techniques, the pointwise velocity vector fields they produce are in fact \emph{not incompressible}.

-To elucidate this potentially surprising statement, we distinguish \emph{discrete} incompressibility from its \emph{continuous} counterpart.
-Under a finite volume approach, the discrete velocity components stored at cell face midpoints will indeed satisfy discrete incompressibility: the flux across each cell's boundary sums to zero.
-However, interpolation is often required to provide \emph{pointwise} velocity values everywhere in the simulation domain, in order to support popular Lagrangian and semi-Lagrangian discretizations of advection for density, velocity, temperature, passive tracer particles, and so on \cite{Stam1999,Zhu2005,Jiang2015}.
-Applying basic polynomial interpolants to discretely incompressible grid data affords no guarantee that the interpolated velocity fields will be \emph{pointwise analytically incompressible}, and in practice they are not.
+To understand this potentially surprising statement, one must distinguish \emph{discrete} incompressibility from its \emph{continuous} counterpart.
+Under a finite volume approach, the discrete velocity components, stored at cell face midpoints, will indeed satisfy discrete incompressibility: the sum of discrete fluxes across each cell's boundary is zero.
+However, interpolation is often required to provide \emph{pointwise} velocity values everywhere in the simulation domain, to support popular Lagrangian or semi-Lagrangian discretizations of advection for passive tracer particles, density, velocity, temperature, and so on \cite{Stam1999,Zhu2005,Jiang2015}.
+Applying basic polynomial interpolants on discretely incompressible grid data affords no guarantee that the interpolated velocity fields will be \emph{pointwise analytically incompressible}, and in practice they are not.